Varina Farms: John Rolfe and Pocahontas

-In 1612, English colonist John Rolfe introduced the cultivation of a special strain of tobacco in Jamestown for export to England, which was much better-liked by the Europeans than a harsher form which grew naturally in Virginia.
+In 1612, English colonist John Rolfe introduced the cultivation of a special strain of tobacco (Nicotiana tabacum) in Jamestown for export to England, which was much better-liked by the Europeans than a harsher form which grew naturally in Virginia.
 As his tobacco became a cash crop for the struggling colony's economy, about 1615 he established a plantation estate 50 mi from the first settlement at Jamestown.
 He called his plantation Varina or Verinas, for the Spanish tobacco that was called Verinas.
 Varina plantation was established across the river from Sir Thomas Dale's 1611 settlement at the progressive community in Henricus.

 The plantation became the home of Rolfe and his second wife, Rebecca (Pocahontas) whose father was the Powhatan tribe's leader for two years following their marriage in 1614 in Jamestown and then established their residence at Varina.
 It was the birthplace of their son, Thomas Rolfe in 1615.
 In 1616, Rolfe, his wife, and son traveled to London.
 While they were abroad, Pocahontas died on March 21, 1617, and was buried at St George's Church, Gravesend in Kent, England.
 Rolfe returned to Varina and ran it until 1622, when he is presumed to have died during the Indian massacre of 1622, in which 347 people outside of Jamestown died.
 Rolfe may have died due to sickness.